Introducing Triggers

 Trigger Events

 The “Triggered when…” drop-down chooses the ‘event’ that will start the trigger running.
 Depending on the type of event, you will also be shown some additional options.
-In the example above, the event allows you to set the number of occurrences over a number of days.
-So it might be 3 successful shifts over 14 days or 10 shifts within 90 days.
+You can choose from the drop-down list what will trigger this action.

 With triggers related to duration, such as ‘Number of days…’, you have the option to set up how soon the trigger itself is enacted.
 Duration triggers can now be set to run immediately.
 This might be used for expiring documents if you want to trigger the action immediately after this, as happened without a grace period.